drop-games/eb-docs/docs/intro.md

 ## The Game

 **Hyperblade** is situated in a new fantasy universe that combines our world with the world of sci-fi.
 The result is an original and compelling narrative revolving around martial arts and melee weapons.
-We want to make players fans not only of the game, but of the whole Hyperblade universe itself.
+We want players to be fans not only of the game, but of the whole Hyperblade universe itself.

 A group of erudites called _‘The Architects’_ has been pushing the progress of the human race for centuries.
 Now in the distant future, human race is at that point where their technology is basically magic-like.
 The culmination of Architects' efforts was them synthesizing a new universe in a quantum experiment.
 After analyzing all of the data, they determine that the universe they created is the polar opposite to their own universe.
 In shock, they realize that this negative universe is a vessel for them to be in while they got to create their own original universe.
 This means that in the physics world of Hyperblade, existence and time are in a loop.
 One universe creates the other, forming a chain dependency.